RajshreeRajoliya/BUYCCorp/README.md

 # BUYC Corp

 BUYC Corp is a marketplace for second-hand cars.
 Dealers list their inventory of second-hand cars on buycars.com.
 Buyers can look at the inventory and buy the car from buycars.com.

-Original Equipment Manufacturers (OEM) – These are the car manufacturers (like Honda, Maruti, BMW, Audi, etc.)
-• Car Dealers: They buy second-hand cars and then sell them to end users
-• Marketplace: This is a marketplace where dealers are selling, and end consumers are buying.
-Dealers are using the product specifications given by the OEMs

-Original Equipment Manufacturers Specifications:
-• To make life easier for the dealers, BUYC lists all major Original Equipment Manufacturers (OEM) OEM specs on their portal
-• The specs are stored in a table OEM_Specs
-• These include the name of the model, Year of Model, list price of the new vehicle, available colors, mileage as advertised by the manufacturer, Power (in BHP), Max Speed
-• Dealers can search for this information in the table (For example, they can search for Honda City 2015) and get all the OEM Specs

-Inventory-Related Information:
-• Dealers can add their own information from their inventory
-• This information is stored in Marketplace_Inventory table
-• The Marketplace_Inventory table includes information like KMs on Odometer, Major Scratches, Original Paint, Number of accidents reported, Number of previous buyers, Registration Place

 ## Tech Stack